What To Do When Your Ex Has A Different Co-Parenting Style

 9. Be the best parent you can be.
 Trying to control the other parent will not make you Parent of the Year.
 Instead, think about what you could do better.
 Do you need to cultivate patience?
 Improve time management?
 Enjoy spending time with your kids of worrying 24/7?
 Figure out what you need to do, and do it.

 10. Focus on this new phase of your life.
 Helicopter parenting doesn’t help kids; it cripples them.
 Much of the motivation behind compulsive over-parenting has nothing to do with kids but a lot to do with parents who rely on their children to meet their psychological needs.
 Part of being a good parent is being a good, well-rounded human.
 So don’t neglect the other, “non-kid” parts of your life.
 Focus on your job (do you need to change it?), your hobbies, self-care, friends, spiritual practice, and whatever else makes you thrive.

 If you ask adult children of divorce what they wish their parents had done differently, the answers invariably involve one wish: less conflict.
 While it’s ideal for divorced parents to agree on how to raise children, it is not always possible.
 Remember: The #1 thing to do when you and your ex have different parenting styles is to change your attitude — not your ex.

 Have questions about how to find custody solutions that will help you establish a positive co-parenting relationship?
 Our family law attorneys are here to help.
-Please contact us today to schedule your free initial consultation.
+Please contact us today to schedule your initial consultation.